-Edgar Chavez is the Director of Information Technology Department for PUC Schools and PUC National.
+Edgar Chavez is the Director of Information Technology Department for PUC National.
 He oversees the Information Technology department for all PUC staff and students.
 In his role, he coordinates and directs end user support, network services, hardware acquisition, software acquisition, and technology polices.
 Additionally, he collaborates closely with the Director of Data and Student Information and Director of Instructional Technology regarding different data and technology instructional needs for PUC Schools.

 During his twelve years at service, Edgar has held previous positions as IT Manager, IT Technician, Network Analyst, and Network Administrator.